Causes of Male Infertility

 An environmental factor generally refers to exposure to harmful chemicals in the workplace.
 Lifestyle issues may include such things as poor diet, regular heavy consumption of alcohol (more than one or two drinks in a 24 hour period), use of tobacco or illicit drugs, or frequent use of hot tubs or saunas.
 All of these are known to negatively affect the production and quality of sperm.
 If one or a combination of these factors is found to be the reason for infertility, we can reverse the problem by helping you to take the steps to remove the factor that is causing it.

-Although not as common as other problems, a hormonal imbalance is another potential cause of male infertility that we consider at our Roseville practice in Northern California.
+Although not as common, a hormonal imbalance is another potential cause of male infertility that we consider at our Roseville practice in Northern California.
 Because hormones control not only the production and maturation of sperm, but also the sex drive, hormone levels that are too high or too low can make it very difficult to conceive.
 In some cases, hormones may be regulated through medication.
 In others, if the source of the hormonal imbalance can be identified and corrected, the problem will disappear.

 Physical problems can also cause male infertility.
 Physical complications include blockages in the seminal tract, varicocele (an enlargement of certain veins which increases heat and reduces sperm production), and any genetic or medical condition that prevents sperm from being produced or delivered normally.
 Although physical problems are typically more complex and varied than other causes of male infertility, medical technology has made it possible to treat or overcome almost all of physical impediments through either medication, surgery, or assisted reproductive technologies.